Skip to main content

 The Indie Mixtape was developed by Daniel Linssen.

 The Indie Mixtape has received mostly positive reviews from players.
-Most players liked this game for its graphics but disliked it for its story.
+Most players liked The Indie Mixtape for its gameplay but disliked it for its story.

 The Indie Mixtape is a single player game with multiplayer and local co-op support.

-Similar games include Out There Somewhere, 99 Levels To Hell, Gloom, Devious Dungeon, Juicy Realm and others.
+Similar games include Out There Somewhere, One Gun Guy, Indivisible, 99 Levels To Hell, Spoiler Alert and others.